Bombardier firms up EgyptAir order for 12 C Series jets

 "The aircraft is performing exceptionally well, the industry recognizes the C Series as best in class, and this order from another well-established airline is testament to its tremendous value."

-In another announcement on Friday, Bombardier said that a customer, who has requested to remain unidentified, has signed an order to acquire six CRJ900 aircraft on firm order and options on six additional CRJ900 regional jets.
+In a separate announcement Friday, Bombardier said an unidentified customer has signed a firm order for six CRJ900 aircraft and options on six additional CRJ900 regional jets.
+The firm order was valued at $290-million, based on list prices.

-Based on list price, the firm orders would be valued at approximately $290 million (U.S.).
-Should the customer exercise the six options for CRJ900 aircraft, the contract value would increase to approximately $580-million.